Reciprocity For Dedekind Sums via Conical Zeta Values: Preliminaries

 \end{theorem}

 As a corollary, for $f(x)=1$ we get the classical integration by parts formula:

-We say that $f$ is \emph{absolutely continuous on an interval $I$} if for all $\varepsilon>0$ there exists a $\delta>0$ such that for any collection of disjoint subintervals $(x_1,y_1),...,(x_k,y_k) \subset I$ we have
+We say that $f$ is \emph{absolutely continuous on an interval $I$} if for all $\varepsilon>0$ there exists a $\delta>0$ such that for any collection of disjoint subintervals $(x_1,y_1),\ldots,(x_k,y_k) \subset I$ we have

 It is known that an absolutely continuous function is of bounded variation.
 For a function $f:[a,b]\to \bC$, let $D(f)$ be the set of discontinuities of $f$ in $(a,b)$.
-Assume $D(f)$ finite, we say that $f$ is \emph{pairwise absolutely continuous on $I$} if $f$ is absolutely continuous on each connected component of $I\setminus D(f)$.
+Assume $D(f)$ is finite.
+We say that $f$ is \emph{piecewise absolutely continuous on $I$} if $f$ is absolutely continuous on each connected component of $I\setminus D(f)$.